-TBD - Governors Island Site Visit #1—Visit the island with the curatorial team
+TBD - Roosevelt Island Site Visit #1—Visit the island with the curatorial team

-TBD - Governors Island Site Visit #2 —Visit the island with the curatorial team
+TBD - Roosevelt Island Site Visit #2 —Visit the island with the curatorial team

 There are FIGMENT Weekend events happening around the globe, and we encourage artists to bring their projects to multiple cities!
 To see where else FIGMENT is happening, visit this link.
 Each city has its own leadership and curatorial process, so acceptance in NYC does not guarantee acceptance elsewhere.
 Please reach out to the leadership in each city for submission requirements.